inventree/inventree-docs/docs/extend/plugins/panel.md

 Panel content can be rendered by returning HTML directly, or by rendering from a template file.

+Each plugin can register templates simply by providing a 'templates' directory in its root path.

+The convention is that each 'templates' directory contains a subdirectory with the same name as the plugin :
+  * e.g. templates/myplugin/my_template.html

+In this case, the template can then be loaded (from any plugin!) by loading "myplugin/my_template.html".

 ### Javascript

 Custom code can be provided which will run when the particular panel is first loaded (by selecting it from the side menu).